-And with countless water activities and island adventures so close at hand, it’s no wonder Lonely Planet named Auckland harbour and the Hauraki Gulf the best experience in New Zealand.
+With countless water activities and island adventures so close at hand, it’s no wonder Lonely Planet named Auckland Harbour and the Hauraki Gulf the best experience in New Zealand.

-Bird watchers will love exploring Tiritiri Matangi Island, an open-air wildlife sanctuary – join a guided walking tour to learn about the native flora and fauna.
-Take a day trip to Rotoroa Island to discover its rich social history, beautiful beaches, walking trails, heritage buildings and art and exhibition centre.
+Birdwatchers will love exploring Tiritiri Matangi Island, an open-air wildlife sanctuary.
+Here you can join a guided walking tour to learn about the native flora and fauna.
+Take a day trip to Rotoroa Island to discover its rich social history, beautiful beaches, walking trails, heritage buildings, and art and exhibition centre.

 The Hauraki Gulf Marine Park is also New Zealand’s largest marine reserve, protecting our precious marine and birdlife.
 For an unforgettable experience, jump on a whale and dolphin safari and head out to see these beautiful animals in their natural habitat.

-For more Hauraki Gulf travel information, feel free to chat to our Concierge team.
+For more Hauraki Gulf travel information, please speak with our Concierge team.